tethysplatform/tethys/docs/tethys_sdk/tethys_services/persistent_store.rst

 Dynamic Persistent Store Provisioning
 =====================================

-As of Tethys Platform 1.3.0, three methods were added to the app class that allow apps to create persistent stores at run time, list existing persistent stores, and check if a given persistent store exists.
+As of Tethys Platform 1.3.0, methods were added to the app class that allow apps to create persistent stores dynamically at run time, list existing persistent stores, and check if a given persistent store exists.
 See the API documentation below for details.

+# TODO: Add more documentation here about PersistentStoreConnectionSettings

 API Documentation
 =================